JoshuaSchlegel/configure-ad/README.md

 </p>

 <h1>Active Directory Deployed in the Cloud (Azure)</h1>
-This tutorial outlines the deployment and setup of Active Directory within Azure Virtual Machines.<br />
+This tutorial outlines the deployment and setup of Active Directory within Azure Virtual Machines using Windows 11. <br />

 <h2>Environments and Technologies Used</h2>